kevoslp/Personal-Projects/README.md

 # Personal-Projects
-First project was a GUI to get used to Java's J features.
-Second project was making a TicTacToe game but used cat photos instead of X's and O's.
+First project was a GUI to get used to Java's J features. "\n" Second project was making a TicTacToe game but used cat photos instead of X's and O's.